 After many years at Leeds and Crich, 869 was eventually returned to Liverpool in 1967 were space was made available for it in Green Lane Depot.
 After 12 years of fund raising and hard work by the Merseyside Tramway Preservation Society (MTPS), 869 was finally restored and in 1979 was returned to Crich Museum where it operates today.
 The society has since been very active in restoring other trams including Liverpool "English Electric" car 762 which can now been seen operating at Birkenhead, Merseyside.

 Car 293, the official last tram remains at the Seashore Trolley Museum in Maine where it has been since soon after it last ran in Liverpool.
-This car has had no restoration and is now in very poor condition but latest indications are that the museum are considering plans to save it.
+This "Baby Grand" was operated at the musuem for a period but was later put in store, for many years out in the open.
+The car has had no restoration and is now in poor condition but was at least moved to covered storage.

-The other "Baby Grand", car 245 which was preserved by Liverpool Corporation Transport also now needs work and has become a project for the Merseyside Tramway Preservation Society (MTPS) at Birkenhead.
+The other "Baby Grand", car 245 which was preserved by Liverpool Corporation Transport also needed work and has become a project for the Merseyside Tramway Preservation Society (MTPS) at Birkenhead.

 © All photos are copyright of Ronald P Smith.